-The Spaulding Turnpike travels 33.2 miles north from Portsmouth (U.S. 1 Bypass) to New Hampshire 16 (White Mountain Highway) in north Milton.
-The entire limited access route doubles as New Hampshire 16, with sections between Exits 6 and 7 in Dover and Exits 9 and 12 in Rochester tolled.
+The Spaulding Turnpike travels 33.2 miles north from Portsmouth (U.S. 1 Bypass) to NH 16 (White Mountain Highway) in north Milton.
+The entire limited access route doubles as NH 16, with sections between Exits 6 and 7 in Dover and Exits 9 and 12 in Rochester tolled.

 The Spaulding Turnpike was approved by the state Legislature in 1953 as the Eastern Turnpike.
 It was to run north from Portsmouth Circle, where the New Hampshire Turnpike ended, to Dover, Rochester and eventually the Lakes Region.
 Initial work took place on a five mile section from Portsmouth north to Exit 6 near Dover Point.
 The turnpike incorporated the 19342 built General Sullivan Bridge across Little Bay, which carried just two lanes at the time.
 Opened on Oct.
 3, 1956,2 this section of the Spaulding Turnpike was toll free and doubled as U.S. 4.
 Two at-grade elements of the road included a railroad crossing and intersection with Gosling Road (now Exit 1) for then Pease Air Force Base.1